 What is Kombucha?

-Kombucha is a delicious organic black tea that has undergone a fermentation process to produce a probiotic drink.
+Kombucha is a delicious organic black/green tea that has undergone a fermentation process to produce a probiotic drink.

-Accomplishing this is due to a formation of the right bacteria and yeast, mixed with sugar.
-This fermentation creates carbonation and contains vinegar, b-vitamins, enzymes, probiotics, and a high concentration of acid which adds various health benefits that we will talk about next.
+Accomplishing this is due to the formation of the right bacteria and yeast, mixed with sugar and tea.
+This fermentation creates carbonation and creates vinegar, b-vitamins, enzymes, probiotics, and a high concentration of acid which adds various health benefits that we will talk about next.

 Also, it is important to note that kombucha does have alcohol content.
-Many people want to know how much alcohol kombucha has, but there are only trace amounts created during fermentation; roughly 1% is alcohol.
+Many people want to know how much alcohol kombucha has, but there are only trace amounts created during fermentation; like eating an overripe cantaloupe.

 Benefits of Kombucha Tea